 Nightingale was certainly not the first person to advocate changes in hospital design.
 Similar views had previously been put forward, not only by physicians like Thomas Southwood Smithe and John Roberton, but also by George Godwin, the editor of the British architectural journal The Builder.
 Roberton and Goodwin’s recommendations were mostly based upon the example of a hospital plan designed by Jacques-René Tenon more than a century prior (16).
 Tenon, a surgeon by profession, had designed a new plan for the Hotel Dieu in Paris, France after the hospital had been destroyed in a fire in 1722.
 As rebuilding was interrupted by the French Revolution, this plan was not realized until the mid-19th century.
 It was indeed Tenon’s plan that served as a blueprint to the pavilion-style typology in hospital architecture.f

-Above-mentioned primary sources provide strong evidence for the argument that an architectural proposal to control the spread of infectious diseases had been made more than a century prior to the Crimean War by several others that came before Nightingale.
+Aforementioned primary sources provide strong evidence for the argument that an architectural proposal to control the spread of infectious diseases had been made more than a century prior to the Crimean War by several others that came before Nightingale.
 Even though similarly deadly wars had occurred before, European governments preferred not to spare adequate funds to build proper facilities to take care of their sick and wounded soldiers until the Crimean War.
-The hospitals accessible to the general public during times of peace were not sufficient either.
-It is evident that Europe learned several lessons about hospital design from the Crimean War, what remains unclear is whether the main catalyst for change was the work of Florence Nightingale or that of the newspaper reporters during this time.
-Perhaps contemplating on this very question that presumably is a concern of architectural historians might lead to a deeper understanding of current critical debates related to the intricate links between governments, media, public and healthcare systems.
+Until this time, hospitals serving the general public in Europe were not sufficient either.
+It is evident that Europe learned several lessons about hospital design from the Crimean War, what remains unclear is whether the main catalyst for change was the work of Florence Nightingale or that of the newspaper reporters.
+Perhaps contemplating on this very question that presumably is a concern of architectural historians might lead to a deeper understanding of current critical debates related to the intricate links between governments, media, public, and healthcare systems.